Is there a registration fee?

 2nd Ave Deli: the landmark Jewish deli, just moved conveniently to 33rd near 3rd Ave

-Bryant Park Grill: excellent contemporary cuisine, behind NY Public Library, Madison between 40th and 42nd
+Bryant Park Grill: (behind NY Public Library) Madison between 40th and 42nd, excellent contemporary cuisine

 Chipotle: It’s a Mexican chain restaurant, but it’s pretty decent, and right by the Grad Center: south side of 34th between 5th and Broadway

-Franchia: Zenlike Korean tea house, Park between 34th and 35th
+Franchia: Zenlike Korean and vegan tea house, Park between 34th and 35th

 Granduca: Italian restaurant on 35th just off 5th

 Hagawi: vegetarian Korean in calm setting, 32nd between 5th and Madison

 ilili Restaurant: elegant Lebanese restaurant with excellent small plates, 5th Ave between 27th and 28th

 The John Dory (in the Ace Hotel) 29th and Broadway: extremely popular seafood place, also with chef April Bloomfield